krsiakdaniel/portfolio-website-krsiak-cz/README.md

 ## 🐛 Testing

-The app uses Jest for testing.
+This app uses Jest for unit testing.

 ### JEST 🃏